spcl/FBLAS/evaluation/individual_modules/README.md

 ```

+Notes:
+- for GEMM, single precision, the emulation could sometimes fails, however in hardware it works correctly.
+This depends on the used compiler and tile size: please try to reduce it.
+The same problem does not happens in double precision.
-Note: for GEMM, changing the compilation seed (by adding the `-seed=<number>` at the end of compilation command) could result in higher/lower synthesis frequency.
+- for GEMM, changing the compilation seed for synthesis(by adding the `-seed=<number>` at the end of compilation command) could result in higher/lower synthesis frequency.